mihirchronicles/mihirchronicles.github.io/content/essays/scope-master.md

 ---
-title: "Who Defines The Scope"
+title: "Scope Master"
 tags: ["general"]
 date: "2025-05-11"
 draft: false
-path: "/essays/who-defines-the-scope"
+path: "/essays/scope-master"
 ---

 Who defines the scope?
-It may sound like a simple question but it is not.
+It may sound like a simple question, but it is not.

 Is it a customer, a CEO, a board of directors, an operations team, sales, or an investor?